IS YOUR WEBSITE SECURE?

 not we are in a peak season or if your order was placed during a sale.
 In

 fact, most orders are shipped within 1 business day!
 (We

-do not charge extra for this service like many of our competitors do.)
+do not charge extra for this service.)
 We use UPS service as our shipper of

 choice.
 Once the order has been shipped it will